Why is Load Capacity Crucial in Warehouse Racking System Design?

 • Distribute Weight Evenly: Place heavier items on the lower shelves and lighter items higher up.
 This helps maintain the stability of the racking system and reduces the risk of tipping.

-• Use Pallets Correctly: Ensure that pallets are placed squarely on the beams and are not hanging over the edges.
+• Use pallets correctly: Ensure that the correct type and size pallets are placed squarely onto the racking to ensure a UDL (Uniformly Distributed Load).
 Improperly placed pallets can create uneven pressure points.

 Note: Implement a policy for regular checks of load distribution, especially after large deliveries or when reorganising inventory.